MichaelVrana/sle22-signatr-artifact/README.md

 ---

 **Note**:
-You will be running code downloaded from a public repository.
+- You will be running code downloaded from a public repository.
-CRAN is a curated repository, yet it should be done with caution.
+  Despite that CRAN is a curated repository, it should be done with caution.
   Run it inside the container.

+- Most steps takes a few minutes at most, long running ones are indicated with an estimate.

 ### Steps